|

 TOP

-The Lifeworth annual review of corporate responsibility senses a future where a new business leadership will transform the current business ethos to serve the people and not the market.
+SERVING SYSTEMIC TRANSFORMATIONS - AN APPROACH TO ENCOURAGE SYSTEMIC CHANGE TOWARDS SUSTAINABLE DEVELOPMENT.
+THE 2005 LIFEWORTH'S REVIEW OF THE QUARTERLY JOURNAL OF CORPORATE CITIZENSHIP The Lifeworth annual review of corporate responsibility senses a future where a new business leadership will transform the current business ethos to serve the people and not the market.
 The Lifeworth Review of 2005 incorporates the quarterly reviews of the Journal of Corporate Citizenship.
 Contributing to the growing call for a complete transformation of the current unsustainable system, the authors call the key players of the system to recognise that the world cannot continue to operate under the present market-driven ethos and, thus, that a new model with new values must be developed if we really aspire and desire to have a future.

-The authors sense that a few companies, at the cutting edge of corporate citizenship, are beginning to recognise that the failures of the market systemitem17 must be addressed.
+The authors sense that a few companies, at the cutting edge of corporate citizenship, are beginning to recognise that the failures of the market system must be addressed.
 These companies realise that they will be incapable of making their business model sustainable without the support of governments, consumers and investors.
 In the authors' opinion, the corporations will approach governments to make them address the market failures; they will work to empower consumers to develop a responsible and sustainable consumption culture -implementing sustainable production and responsible marketing and advertising- and will convince investors to engage in sustainability, so that they give the necessary latitude to the managers of their corporations to operate with long-term vision and goals.
 To be sure, there is no altruistic ulterior motive in corporations.
 Yet, as Jem Bendel, founder of Lifeworth, explains, they are exploring how to work together with the other players in order to cultivate a business case for a systemic change in society that engenders a truly sustainable ethos; a motive quite commendable from a sustainability perspective.
 In this way, with the same growing vision shared by The Jus Semper Global Alliance and by opinion leaders in the CSR arena, such as Allen White in his Fade Integrate or Transform - The Future of CSR, the Lifeworth Review of 2005 strives for a fundamental rethinking of capitalism to transform it, with the development of a new corporate leadership, across cultures and across sectors, that leads into a new global social ethos in the interest of the people and the planet and not the market.

 The authors have named this edition: Serving Systemic Transformations, for, as Jem Bendel reflects, it embodies the new confidence of a profession and movement that arises out of an awareness of serving something greater than itself, with the conviction that it is beginning to transcend leadership to transform capitalism as we know it.